ks-no/designsystem/packages/react/README.md

 ## Example

-A complete example setup is available in the `react-demo-app` located under the `apps` folder.
+A complete example setup is available in the `react-demo` located under the `apps` folder.